yusmiatiliau/Plant_skimseq_methylation/README.md

 **Calculate methylation entrophy (DMEAS)**

-For analysis of DNA methylation heterogeneity in CG context across the genome  among different plant species assessed in this study (*Vitis vinifera, Arabidopsis thaliana, and Actinia melanandra*) and human data
+For analysis of DNA methylation heterogeneity in CG context across the genome  among different plant species assessed in this study (*Vitis vinifera, Arabidopsis thaliana*, and *Actinia melanandra*) and human data

     #Example showed here for
     #Extract methylation data per read using modkit extract